Custom Trip Plan

 Popular Tour Itineraries Featuring Bologna

 Spend some time in Bologna on a tour that takes in other cities in Italy and neighboring countries.
-Our vacation packages including Bologna and other destinations throughout Italy and Europe hassle-free.
+Our custom tour packages including Bologna and other destinations throughout Italy and Europe make multi-city trips hassle-free.
 We take care of getting you from place to place, accommodation, excursions and activities.

 Click on your choice of itinerary, select number of travelers in your party, month of travel, and desired star level of accommodation to get an approximate price.
 Submit the enquiry form with any additional details and we can start planning your customized trip.